the-collab-lab/.github/profile/README.md

 - **A professional web developer or engineering leader:** Consider [becoming a mentor](https://the-collab-lab.codes/volunteer/)!

 - **A tech recruiter:** Hire [our alums](https://the-collab-lab.codes/developers/)!
-They are truly some of the strongest early-career developers you will encounter!
+They are truly some of the strongest early-career developers you will meet!

 - **Someone with expertise to share:** Consider giving a [Tech Talk](https://the-collab-lab.codes/tech-talks/) to our community!